 For the routed packet, if the destination is not in the routing table, all the traffic is put into the device with the designated IP address, known as default router.
 Basically, it is a routing policy.
-The gateway setting is used for Trap Events Host only in the switch.

 For assigning an IP address to the switch, you just have to check what the IP address of the network will be connected with the switch.
 Use the same network address and append your host address to it.